 **Please note: Students enrolled in the Master of Social Work are ineligible to receive Title IV Aid.

-* Field Placement Fee (charged for both the international and regional trip semesters)
+* MBA Field Placement Fee (charged for both the international and regional trip semesters)

 $1,500